 Recently, I happened to overhear a conversation on ginger and testosterone.
 Thinking that this topic was due for a while, I decided to do some research.

-I teamed up with a dietician friend, and we sifted our way through tons of research on the many benefits of dietary ginger — namely, its supposed ability to increase the primary sex hormone testosterone.
+I teamed up with a dietician friend, and we sifted through tons of research on the many benefits of dietary ginger — namely, its supposed ability to increase the primary sex hormone testosterone.

 Here’s what we found.